danielshahaf/zsh-syntax-highlighting/docs/highlighters/main.md

 The `commandtypefromthefuture` style is included for forward compatibility with future versions of zsh: it will be used if the zsh we run under has more command word types than were known when this zsh-syntax-highlighting was released.
-If that happens, the style `commandtypefromthefuture-$kind` will be looked up in preference to `commandtypefromthefuture`, where `$kind` is the output of `type -w` on the new kind of command word.
+If that happens, the style `commandtypefromthefuture_$kind` will be looked up in preference to `commandtypefromthefuture`, where `$kind` is the output of `type -w` on the new kind of command word.